-Oh boy, there are a lot of delicate topics to go around for more than two lifetimes, but for this holiday season, do yourself a favor and take this opportunity for the perfect time to completely “zone out”.
-For the present concerns of today, sensitive topics like the “Me too” movement or the never-ending sight of the zillion sex scandals should be avoided as a sexual abuse survivor at this time.
+Oh boy, there are a lot of delicate topics to go around for more than two lifetimes, but for this holiday season, do yourself a favor and take this opportunity for the perfect time to completely zone out.
+For the present concerns of today, sensitive topics like the “me too” movement or the never-ending sight of the zillion sex scandals should be avoided as a sexual abuse survivor at this time..

-After all, the reason why we come together for the holidays is to celebrate our lives as one.
-This may be difficult as a sexual abuse survivor while in the presence of unhappy people.
-Nevertheless, remind yourself why you have chosen to be present amongst them during this time.
+After all, the reason why we come together for the holidays is to celebrate one another.
+This may be difficult as a sexual abuse survivor while in the presence of unwelcoming personalities.
+Nevertheless, remind yourself why you have chosen to be present amongst friends and family during this time.

 "The meeting of meditative disciplines and western psychology: A mutually enriching dialogue"